Health and travel insurance

 If you wish to insure family members, please complete a family insurance application form.

 Please note family policies are not renewed automatically.
-If you wish to renew your family policy, you must inform the Insurance Administrator on or before the policy expiry date.
-If you are enrolled by semester, you need to renew your family policy each semester.
+If you wish to renew your family policy, you must apply for renewal on or before the policy expiry date.
+Family application submission deadline is noted above.

 Important notice to persons 60 years of age and over.